 Most often, there are more application nodes or multiple distinct applications (web-fronts, batch processors, schedulers) comprising the whole enterprise system:

-If each node has its own isolated cache node, we need to be aware of possible data synchronisation issues.
+If each node has its own isolated cache node, we need to be aware of possible data synchronization issues.
 If one node updates the database and its own cache without notifying the rest, then other cache nodes get out of sync.

 In a distributed environment, when multiple applications or application nodes use caching, we need to use a distributed caching solution, so that: